-A lot of things happened to me a few years ago.
-Those close to me I thought I could trust left a negative impression on me.
-Once pieces of a puzzle were put together on my end, lies were brought to light and truths came out.
+A lot happened to me a few years ago.
+Those I thought I could trust left a negative impression on me.
+Once pieces of a puzzle were put together, lies were brought to light and truths came out.

 It’s very difficult to find out when someone you care about has been lying to you.
 You want to scream, yell and throw things because you’re hurt.
 In fact, it’s very valid you feel this way.
 Betrayal and dishonesty is hard to deal with.

 Before you respond, process the situation and the information.
 Words can never be taken back so think about the situation and those involved (yourself included).
-Cry, yell and punch your pillow in private to get out your feelings if you must.
+Get out your feelings in private if you must.
 As hard as it sounds, consider the other person’s feelings as well as your emotions before you form a response.
 After you’ve thought about everything and cooled off, you can then respond.
 The last thing you want to do is say things you’ll regret and can never take back.